Fraud Blocker

 What Is Underlayment, and What Does It Do?

-Underlayment is a critical layer of material that is installed beneath the roofing shingles or other roofing materials.
+Underlayment is a layer of material that is installed beneath the roofing shingles or other roofing materials.
 Its primary purpose is to provide an extra layer of protection to your roof by serving several key functions:

 • Water Resistance: Underlayment acts as a waterproof barrier, preventing water from infiltrating your roof and causing damage to your home’s structure.
 This is particularly important in Florida, where heavy rainfall and frequent storms are common.